 • Recognize important workloads

-3. Licenses and Contracts
+3. Licenses and contracts for merger and acquisition

 Transparency, transferability, and termination provisions must all be established: